songshitong/AndroidDemo/教程总结/操作系统/linux_inside/Initialization/4_Kernel_initialization.md

 ```
 This function initializes various CPU masks for the bootstrap processor.
 First of all it gets the bootstrap processor id
+For now it is just zero.
+If the CONFIG_DEBUG_PREEMPT configuration option is disabled,
+smp_processor_id just expands to the call of raw_smp_processor_id which expands to the: